Why not a computerized pharmacist?

 Pharmacy Practice News 2009 36:04 (requires free registration to access article)

-8 thoughts on “Why not a computerized pharmacist?”
+8 responses to “Why not a computerized pharmacist?”

 I have just now read your posts starting from the mid year meeting.
 How true your views are with regards to the future of pharmacy and the rosy picture academia paints for students.
 I will go ahead and add one more…residency.
 I’m not talking about extreme specialty residency, I’m talking about ‘community practice’, ‘pharmacy practice’, ‘hospital’ and the like.
 We in the business call it the “One year waste of time” (and money).
 I was turned down last year from my own pharmacy school for a professorship position simply because I didn’t have a residency.
 Mind you–I’ve taught 4th year students for 6 years in clerkships for drug info and pharmacoeconomics!!!
 Anyway, I laughed at the thought and won an argument (in my opinion) with a current professor who could not name ONE advantage of having a residency over working in the same position for one year.
 So why do it?! $30K stipend—$100K salary… In any case, thank you for the articles and the thought provoking foresight that our profession will, at some point in the future, be replaced by automation.